atypical/CloudKitMagicCRUD/README.md

 	/**
 	Read all records from a type
 	- Parameters:
+	- predicate a NSPredicate with some query restrictions
 	- sortedBy a array of SortDescriptors (or string array)
+	- limit the maximum number of records to fetch (default: CKQueryOperation.maximumResults)
+	- returns: a Result with records array and optional cursor for pagination in a completion handler */ static func ckLoadAll(predicate:NSPredicate, sortedBy sortKeys:[CKSortDescriptor], limit:Int, then completion:@escaping (Result<(records:[Any], queryCursor: CKQueryOperation.Cursor?), Error>)->Void)

+	/**
+	Read all records from a type with async/await support (iOS 15+)
+	- Parameters:
 	- predicate a NSPredicate with some query restrictions
-	- returns: a (Result<Any, Error>) where Any contais a type objects array [T] in a completion handler */ static func ckLoadAll(sortedBy sortKeys:[CKSortDescriptor], predicate:NSPredicate, then completion:@escaping (Result<Any, Error>)->Void)
+	- sortedBy a array of SortDescriptors (or string array)
+	- limit the maximum number of records to fetch (default: CKQueryOperation.maximumResults)
+	- returns: a CKMRecordAsyncResult containing records, cursor, and any partial errors */
+	@available(iOS 15.0, *)
+	static func ckLoadAll(predicate:NSPredicate,
+						  sortedBy sortKeys:[CKSortDescriptor],
+						  limit:Int) async -> CKMRecordAsyncResult

 	/**
 	Read all records from a type